hsimjee/Ocular-Echo/README.md

 We also wanted to keep the form factor smaller so that it can remain portable, which was hard to do with our level of experience.

 We had to compromise and use what we had access to.
 If we had smaller breadboards, we could have made the devices smaller.
 We also needed to draw power from a laptop as we did not have another battery pack.

+The device needs to be held in a certain way to maximize effectiveness.

 ## Future Ideas
 We could sell the setup as a kit in areas that do not have the proper infrastructure to assist the visually impaired.
 It would contain a rechargeable battery bank to power the unit, the microcontroller, sensors, motors, and wires.
 The battery bank and controller can attach to a belt or be placed in a pocket.
 The motors and sensors would be attached to the controller via wires.
 They would attach to the user with a Velcro band.